jlleongarcia/jlleongarcia/content/blog/oss-photo-management.md

 Im exploring other options at this point.

-I just need the space and Linux with containers!
+> I'd just need the space and Linux with containers!

 #### Cold Storage